proxmox/proxmox-backup/docs/pxar/description.rst

-``pxar`` is a command line utility for creating and manipulating archives in the :ref:`pxar-format`.
+``pxar`` is a command-line utility for creating and manipulating archives in the :ref:`pxar-format`.
 It is inspired by `casync file archive format
 <http://0pointer.net/blog/casync-a-tool-for-distributing-file-system-images.html>`_,